exploring self-realization, sacred personhood, and full humanity

 Their teachings are not helpful because all good things we seek are already inside of us, in the “made in the image” soul, the spark of godhood within.
 We’ve already got it.
 We just have to help the seed to germinate.
 It's not that hard because we’ve never seen a seed huffing-and-puffing to grow itself; we've never witnessed fruit on a branch straining and groaning to ripen itself.
 It all happens easily and naturally.

-no such thing as matter
+no such thing as matter, not as we thought

 The chair you might be sitting on right now seems solid enough.
 But not because its "matter" is made of “hard little bee-bees.”